artdecocode/expensive/README.md

   </table>
 </details>

+### Result Log

+A log of search queries and found free domains is written to `HOMEDIR/.expensive.log`

 ## API
 On top of the CLI application, the package provides means to query _namecheap_ API.
 To start using the API, a configuration can be read from a `.rc` file using `getConfig` method and passed to a client instance.